Gulkišar: Glass-making treatise of Il'e-bulluṭa-Marduk

 Gulkišar's name is attested in the colophon of a glass-making treatise from the Kassite period (tablet BM 120960).
 It states that it was prepared by a certain Il'e-bulluṭa-Marduk in "the year after Gulkišar became king".
 Nathan Wasserman and Ygol Bloch argue that if the text is authentic, it might have been composed either in Babylon or in Tell Umar (where it was most likely excavated), possibly by a scribe who lived immediately after the sack of the former of these two cities.
 Andrew R. George also accepts its authenticity, though he argues it might have originated in Lower Mesopotamia, possibly in Ur, and assumes that its point of origin might have been misidentified due to erroneous information provided by a modern art dealer.

 However, Odette Boivin argues that the colophon is likely an ancient forgery.
 She proposes that a copyist fabricated it in order to make the traditions of Babylonian glass-makers appear more ancient than in reality.
-She points out that it anachronistically states the scribe's father was Uššur-ana-Marduk, who was active in the Assyrian court in the fourteenth century BCE.S hiyanti Thavapalan similarly states it was most likely only composed between the fourteen and twelfth centuries BCE, rather than during Gulkišar's reign in the sixteenth.
+She points out that it anachronistically states the scribe's father was Uššur-ana-Marduk, who was active in the Assyrian court in the fourteenth century BCE.
+Shiyanti Thavapalan similarly states it was most likely only composed between the fourteen and twelfth centuries BCE, rather than during Gulkišar's reign in the sixteenth.
 Boivin additionally argues that the year formula attributed in it to Gulkišar is fictional.
 Similar view has also been expressed by Elyze Zomer.